nikolaevv/hackgen/README.md

 - Using modern light & fast frameworks
 - Generated code contains all needful instruments
 - It's interface is fast & beautiful

+## Demo
+You can use it online via https://hackgen.vercel.app/

 ## Install
 - Clone repository using `git clone https://github.com/nikolaevv/hackgen`